BlueGrisGris/vpRm/README.md

 ## Goals for next version:
+- Manage driver time data in a smooth way: easy assignment/not
+- Handle multiple years per run
+## Goals for future versions:
 - Simple R/vpRm interface for downloading driver data
 - Wrapper function to run VPRM models in a single line